 Careers and Salaries for Individuals with Computer Science Degrees

 The career outlook for those with computer science degrees is very good.
-Employment for computer science majors is expected to grow by 24 percent over the next decade.
-This is much faster than average and much faster than most other fields of study.
-This can be attributed to the rapid growth of the computer industry as a whole.
+According to the Bureau of Labor Statistics, employment for computer science majors is expected to grow between 8 percent and 37 percent over the next decade, depending on the specific field.
+For example, the computer programming field is expected to see an 8 percent growth in the next decade, which is considered average.
+At the same time, Information Security Analysts can expect to see a whopping 37 percent growth in their field.
+This growth can be attributed to the rapid growth of the computer industry as a whole.
 Computers are becoming more advanced with each passing year, and as we have stated above they are also very much a part of our daily lives.
-The average annual salary for those who have a bachelor’s degree in computer science is between $50,000 and $60,000.
-For those with a master’s degree, the average annual salary is over $97,000.
+The average starting annual salary for those who have a bachelor’s degree in computer science is between $50,000 and $60,000 (Payscale.com).
+For those with a master’s degree, the average annual salary falls between $79,700 and $119,500 (Payscale.com).

 A person with a computer science degree can work in practically any field of their choosing.
 Some popular career paths include consulting, education, web development, software development, network administration, marketing and technical writing.
 Computer science majors can find employment with software companies, financial institutions, consulting firms, law firms, schools or the military.
 Many find success working in self-employment as freelance programmers or web developers.